andraugust/andraugust.github.io/notebook/airbus.md

 <center><a href="../airbus/unet_predictions.png"><img src="../airbus/unet_predictions.png"></a></center>
 <br />

 The results are pretty impressive.
 After just the first epoch the model localizes ships, and after the second/third epoch it distinguishes ships from their wakes and land.
 What's really impressive is that predictions look like genuine _bounding boxes_, even though ships themselves aren't rectangular.
-The model even localizes ship fragments on the edges of images, which is what we were worried it would have trouble with when we did the quartering.
+The model even localizes ship fragments on the edges of images, which is what we were worried about when we did the quartering.

 Let's see where Unet performed poorly.
 These validation samples have the biggest loss:
 <br />